-- Experience of playing a musical instrument or singing, or using a DAW (digital audio workstation) The music department can arrange lessons, so please contact Mrs Wilkinson, if this is of interest - An interest in developing skills in composition - An open-minded approach to exploring a wide range of musical genres from different historical periods - A strong commitment to your development as a musician
+- Experience of playing a musical instrument or singing, or using a DAW (digital audio workstation) to give yourself the best possible chance of a good grade in music you need to be around grade 4 standard by the time you complete your exams in Y11.
+You will need to use your own time to practice your instrument/voice regularly in order to meet this standard.
+The music department can arrange lessons, so please contact Mrs Wilkinson, if this is of interest - The ability to read music this is not essential but does provide a huge advantage - An interest in developing skills in composition - An open-minded approach to exploring a wide range of musical genres from different historical periods - A strong commitment to your development as a musician this will require you to work on performances and compositions in your own time, not just in timetabled lessons